nishanthi-ds/Depression-Detection/README.md

 Visualizations and statistical insights for feature understanding.

 4. **Feature Selection and Model**:
-Selection of relevant features impacting stress levels and analyzed Performance of various machine learning models like ligistic regression, SVM, Naive bayes, K Neighbours and Decision Tree
+Selection of relevant features impacting stress levels and analyzed Performance of various machine learning models like logistic regression, SVM, Naive bayes, K Neighbours and Decision Tree

 5. **Final Model**:
 The best Final Model is Decision Tree.
 Deployment of the model